EmiliosRichards/File-Management-System/README.md

 Contributions are welcome!
 There are many ways you can contribute to this project:

 - **Reporting Bugs**: If you find a bug, please open an issue in the GitHub repository, providing a detailed description of the bug and, if possible, steps to reproduce it.
-- **Suggesting Enhancements**: Have ideas on how to improve the calculator?
+- **Suggesting Enhancements**: Have ideas on how to improve the File Management System?
 Open an issue to suggest new features or enhancements.
 - **Submitting Pull Requests**: Feel free to fork the repository and submit pull requests with bug fixes or feature additions.

 Please adhere to the following steps for your contributions to be considered: